dancer1325/rxjs/apps/rxjs.dev/content/deprecations/to-promise.md

 ### `lastValueFrom`

-The `lastValueFrom` is almost exactly the same as `toPromise()` meaning that it will resolve with the last value that has arrived when the Observable completes, but with the difference in behavior when Observable completes without emitting a single value.
+* TODO: The `lastValueFrom` is almost exactly the same as `toPromise()` meaning that it will resolve with the last value that has arrived when the Observable completes, but with the difference in behavior when Observable completes without emitting a single value.
 When Observable completes without emitting, `toPromise()` will successfully resolve with `undefined` (thus the return type change), while the `lastValueFrom` will reject with the {@link EmptyError}.
 Thus, the return type of the